 Contact Julie Baker , Kohl Building, 200-A, x56633

-Arts & Sciences Chamber Music is a chamber ensemble and chamber orchestra practicum course led by members of the Verona Quartet.
+Oberlin Arts & Sciences Chamber Collective is a chamber ensemble and chamber orchestra practicum course led by members of the Verona Quartet.
 This course (APST 826) offers Arts & Sciences students the chance to sharpen their individual and collaborative music skills through multifaceted chamber music settings including Small Ensembles (one player per part) and the ASCC Chamber Orchestra.

 Small Ensembles rehearse together weekly, receive one-on-one instruction with a member of the Verona Quartet and join fellow ensembles for regular performance class.
 Performance classes give students the opportunity to share works in progress and take part in discussion groups on topics ranging from score study to conflict resolution.
 The Chamber Orchestra gives students a chance to rehearse and perform alongside peers as well as with conductor.
 The semester culminates in a final performance of each Small Ensemble and Chamber Orchestra.